Canon 1300D vs Olympus E-PL8

 The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus PEN E-PL8 are two digital cameras that were officially introduced, respectively, in March 2016 and September 2016.
 The 1300D is a DSLR, while the E-PL8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (E-PL8) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Olympus E-PL8

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Olympus E-PL8.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL8 is considerably smaller (41 percent) than the Canon 1300D.
 Moreover, the E-PL8 is markedly lighter (26 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the E-PL8 are weather-sealed.